-The boom telescope circuit consists of the telescope hydraulic remote controller, telescope directional control valve, Telescope Stage Selector Valve, Telescope Fill Tube Control Valve, holding valve, and the two telescope cylinders.
+The boom telescope circuit consists of the telescope hydraulic remote controller, telescope directional control valve, Telescope Stage Selector Valve, Telescope Fill Tube Control Valve, holding valve, and the 2-stage telescope cylinder.

 NOTE: If the crane is equipped with an auxiliary hoist, the telescope function is controlled by a foot pedal instead of a controller.